Faculty Policies of the College of Education

 Use of University Funds for Entertainment Related Expenses

 When conducting UT business in Austin or anywhere in the continental U.S. the allowable limit for meals is up to a maximum of $60 per person, including gratuity.
 This applies to the UT employee and any person or group being hosted.
 Prior approval is required if a faculty member anticipates going over the allowable limit.
 Department or Center annual retreats are to be held in an on-campus venue, e.g., the AT&T Executive Education Center, the Cissy Parker Dean’s Conference Room, UT Club, etc. Hosting a retreat at a Department Chair or Center Director’s home is allowed.
-The allowed total cost for a faculty recognition event, e.g., retirement, resignation, etc. should not exceed $750 for the larger departments (Kinesiology and Health Education, Curriculum and Instruction, Educational Psychology), and $500 for the smaller departments (Special Education and Educational Administration) and Centers.
+The allowed total cost for an individual faculty recognition event, e.g., retirement, resignation, etc. should not exceed $750 for the larger departments (Kinesiology and Health Education, Curriculum and Instruction, Educational Psychology), and $500 for the smaller departments (Special Education and Educational Administration) and Centers.
 An event fully sponsored by an outside group is allowed.
 When purchasing gifts, please adhere to University guidelines found at: http://www.utexas.edu/policies/hoppm/04.A.04.html

 In August 2009, these policies were approved by the Management Team of the College and apply to entertainment expenditures from any source of University funds.